Even as daylight hours continue to rise,

 Rainfall

 In Trang, in March, it is raining for 5 days, with typically 83mm (3.27") of accumulated precipitation.
-Throughout the year, there are 176 rainfall days, and 2149mm (84.61") of precipitation is accumulated.
+In Trang, during the entire year, the rain falls for 176 days and collects up to 2149mm (84.61") of precipitation.

 Daylight

-On the first day of March, sunrise is at 06:34 and sunset at 18:33.
-On the last day of the month, sunrise is at 06:19 and sunset at 18:31 +07.
+On the first day of the month, sunrise is at 06:34 and sunset at 18:33.
+On the last day of March, in Trang, Thailand, sunrise is at 06:19 and sunset at 18:31 +07.